 Built by billions of coral polyps (tiny organisms) and playing host to a diverse range of species including more than 1500 species of fish and over 400 species of corals the Great Barrier Reef is a World Heritage area and one of the Seven Natural Wonders of the World.
-Comprised of over 3000 individual reef systems and hundreds of tropical islands many vulnerable and endangered species are inhabitants of The Great Barrier Reef.
+Comprised of over 3000 individual reef systems and hundreds of tropical islands many vulnerable and endangered species inhabit the Great Barrier Reef.

 Coral is ‘alive’ due to its thin coating of coral polyps which develops a chalky limestone skeleton.
 Coral grows from the division of these polyps.
 This multiplication of polyps is called budding.
 Reproduction of the corals of the reef occurs through coral spawning.
 Over one third of coral on The Great Barrier Reef reproduces this way.
 This event can be witnessed on the inner reefs during the week after the full moon in October and on the outer reefs in November/December.
 This mass spawning sees corals releasing gametes leading to slicks of spawn on the surface of the sea.
 Spawning always occurs at night and the slicks won’t last longer than two days.
 Corals are inventive reproducers and it is likely that many of the mechanisms used are still undiscovered.